tgalopin/html-sanitizer/README.md

 ## Basic usage

-The main entrypoint to the sanitizer is the `HtmlSanitizer\Sanitizer` class.
+The main entry point to the sanitizer is the `HtmlSanitizer\Sanitizer` class.
 It requires an array of configuration:

 ```php